pymanga/pyMANGA/web/content/en/docs/Example_OGS_BETTINA/The_Groundwater_Domain.md

             mesh = geom.generate_mesh()
             return mesh

-Now it's time to actually create the mesh.
+Now, the functions are defined and the mesh can be created.
-First, the points of our mesh are created using the previously programmed function *meshGen* and saved for later.
+The points of our mesh are created using the previously programmed function *meshGen* and saved for later.

     # Generating bulk mesh
     hydraulic_gradient = 1e-3